Scroll to Top

 6 AM Morning Prayer Rite I in the Chapel

-The liturgical color is PURPLE.
+The liturgical color is GREEN.

 Noonday Prayer and Quiet Reflection